ConvolutedDog/oot-tvm-example-project/README.md

 # Out-of-tree TVM Example Project

-This project demonstrates how to build an **out-of-tree TVM project** using CMake.
+This project demonstrates how to build an **out-of-tree TVM example project** using CMake.
 It provides a minimal example of how to link against the TVM library and use its headers in an external project.